multiversx/mx-exchange-sc/locked-asset/factory/README.md

     )
 ```

-This endpoint receives as payment MEX tokens and returns Locked MEX tokens.
-The reason why someone would do this is because Locked MEX is used in some places where MEX cannot and Locking is usually beneficial to the Ecosystem.
+This endpoint receives MEX tokens as payment and returns Locked MEX tokens.
+The reason why someone would do this is because Locked MEX is used in different mechanisms where MEX cannot be used.
+Furthermore, Locking is beneficial to the Ecosystem.

 ### mergeLockedAssetTokens